Call for Abstracts

 The submitted abstract must be presented at the congress by the first author.
 Replacements will not be accepted and the abstract will not be published in the supplement.

-The abstracts will only be accepted if it complies with the guidelines below and must be submitted between XXX and XXX 2020.
+The abstracts will only be accepted if it complies with the guidelines below and must be submitted between 1st January 2020 and 31st March 2020.
 Abstracts received after this deadline will maynot be considered.
-First authors must be registered by XXX 2020 (note early bird fees expire on XXX 2020!).
+First authors must be registered by 24th April 2020 (note early bird fees expire on 24.04.2020!).
 Failure to register by this date might result in rejection of abstract.

 The presenting author of all abstracts will be expected to put their poster up in the exhibition area on the morning of the 5th June 2020.
-The Scientific and organizing committee will give notice to the authors of the top five abstracts by XXX 2019.
+The Scientific and organizing committee will give notice to the authors of the top five abstracts by 15th Apri 2020.
 All authors will be asked to stand by their posters during the afternoon coffee break on Friday 5th June 2020 and be prepared to discuss the content of their poster.

 Guidelines for abstract preparation